exospheredata/veeam/README.md

 > As of Update 4, the upgrade process has changed.
 The update to version 9.5.4+ will be automatically applied if the installer media leverages Update4.
 Due to the nature of the process, a reboot is required.
 The Automatic Reboot will occur at the end of the convergance unless the attribute `nde['veeam']['reboot_on_upgrade']` equals false

 ### Configuring the Updates

+_Note: As of 9.5 Update 4, ISO based upgrades must be done using the `package_url` method and not using the `update_url` process to ensure that prerequisites are installed completely._

 Updates are identified by passing one of the following to the attributes for the server:
 1. `node['veeam']['installer']['update_url']` attribute should contain either the full installation ISO or the update ZIP link.
 The file name must include the full build name like such:
     - VeeamBackup&Replication_9.5.0.1536.Update3.iso